Campus News

 "People would throw things at her as she entered her school," Patterson explained as the singers sang in the background.
 "She had said she thought it was part of Mardi Gras and didn't realize what people were actually doing to her.
 She was instrumental in making big steps in the Civil Rights movement."

-Campus Candids - 32nd Annual Pennsylvania History Conference - 2024
+Campus Candids - Annual Foundation Scholarship Celebration - 2024